artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 `API <https://en.wikipedia.org/wiki/API>`__.

 This provides a number of options for advanced searching from within the :term:`search box`.
-What follows is a list of the most commonly used tools available in the AtoM :term:`search box`.
+What follows is a description of the default search behaviors in AtoM, a list of special characters that can be used as :ref:`advanced-search-operators` in the AtoM :term:`search box`, and a list of Elasticsearch fields and how expert users can use the ES field names to target specific fields and construct complex queries.

 .. _advanced-search-phrases: